 With a ton of livestock, a messy dog, and an even messier husband hanging around the house, it’s pretty easy for the grime to start building up.
 So I decided to research a few different options for making my own home cleaning wipes, and wanted to pass these on to you at home.

-Ready to get to cleaning?
+But anyway.
+Are you ready to get to cleaning?

 **J&R Pierce Family Farm is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to allow sites to earn advertising fees by linking to products on Amazon.
 I often link to Amazon when recommending certain products, and if you choose to purchase, I may earn a small percentage of the sale.
 It costs you nothing extra, and all recommended products are ones that I personally vouch for. **